samuelstjean/nlsam/example/README.md

 This tutorial shows how to denoise a crop of the 1.2 mm dataset [(Full dataset also available)](https://github.com/samuelstjean/nlsam_data).
-I also assume you have installed NLSAM and everything is running fine beforehand.
+I also assume you have installed NLSAM and everything is running fine beforehand and have a brain mask for your data handy.
+It makes processing far faster by skipping unnecessary voxels and more robust since we do not try to reconstruct noise in the process.
+Also strongly suggested for your body or phantom experiments, since the sampling process only uses whatever is inside the mask.
+Using the full extent of the data will likely pick up noise and lead to a poor(er) reconstruction.

 This example will walk you through the required step to go from a noisy image like this